emilyriehl/yoneda/src/simplicial-hott/03-simplicial-type-theory.rzk.md

 ### Unions

-The union of shapes is defined by disjunction on topes:
+The union of shapes is defined by disjunction on topes.

 ```rzk
 #def shapeUnion